stahta01/wxCode_components/trunk/wxCode/components/wxxs/readme.txt

 =============
 - wxXmlSerializer uses wxWidgets (www.wxwidgets.org) and was tested with version 2.8.x on MS Windows and Linux (Ubuntu 7.04) target platforms.
-- Code::Blocks (www.codeblocks.org) IDE with MinGW C++ compiler or MS Visual Studio 2005/2008/
+- CodeLite (www.codelite.org) or Code::Blocks (www.codeblocks.org) IDE with GCC/MinGW C++ compiler or MS Visual Studio 2005/2008/
   Visual C++ 2005/2008 Express are recommended for opening generated workspace/project files but the library can be built from the command line as well.